CLI-Mongrel/vault/README.md

 Moneybags National Bank (acct/routing):ABz1kFrM3eyHcmMc0f4YaOLMSgTGiARaIys8aB2hxjH2HvnUmIy/N4A5YBT133FF Never Gonna Guess Me:9Q4Tl2z3X00TB9LLk3eqBPi3hJ5Kpx5aS43v0jI4Zx9LGgquL8cylKaeZJfo1/Rz
 ```
+I don't need to tell you why plaintext storage is great.

 # Bounty
 The entry "Never Gonna Guess Me" in the example above is left as a challenge to all takers to try and decrypt.
 I'm prepared to offer a laughably small bounty of $10 to the first person that can crack that entry.